From pig to panel

 Assay & alloy

-Every batch begins by logging the source — virgin pig, reclaimed sheet, or sections removed from the panel being restored.
-Reclaimed lead is filed, sampled, and checked for tin and antimony.
-A conservator can request an alloy matched to the original within a stated tolerance, and I'll note the published reference I'm matching against.
+Every batch begins by logging the source — virgin pig (99.97% Pb, from a smelter I've used since 2013), reclaimed sheet, or sections removed from the panel being restored.
+Reclaimed lead is filed, sampled, and checked for tin and antimony with a handheld XRF borrowed from a conservator friend every quarter.
+A studio can request an alloy matched to the original within a stated tolerance — typically ±0.3% tin — and I'll note the published reference I'm matching against in the ledger.

 02